Reviews11 min read

 Is Surfshark safe to use in 2026?

-Yes.
-AES-256-GCM encryption, WireGuard support, a Deloitte-verified no-logs audit, and a working kill switch — it's a legitimate, trustworthy VPN service.
-Not the most privacy-maximalist option out there, but absolutely solid for everyday use.
+Absolutely.
+AES-256-GCM encryption, WireGuard, a Deloitte-audited no-logs policy, and a functioning kill switch — it's a legitimate, trustworthy VPN.
+Not the most privacy-maximalist option available, but solid for everyday protection.

 Does Surfshark still work with Netflix?

-Yes, as of early 2026, it reliably unblocks Netflix US and multiple regional catalogs.
-Streaming access can always change as platforms update their VPN detection, but Surfshark has been consistently reliable in this area.
-If you hit a wall, just try switching servers within the same country — usually fixes it within 60 seconds.
+Yes, as of early 2026, it reliably unblocks Netflix US and multiple regional versions.
+Streaming access changes sometimes as platforms update detection, but Surfshark has been consistently dependable here.
+If something stops working, try switching to a different server in the same country — usually fixes it in under a minute.

-Can I really connect unlimited devices at the same time?
+Can I really connect unlimited devices at once?

-Yes, and it's not a marketing trick with hidden asterisks.
-One subscription, unlimited simultaneous connections, no throttling based on device count.
-It's the single biggest reason families and households choose Surfshark over the competition — and it's the feature I'd miss most if it ever went away.
+Yes, and it's not a trick with hidden restrictions.
+One subscription, unlimited simultaneous connections, no speed throttling based on how many devices you've got.
+This is the single feature families would miss most if it ever went away.

 Is there a free trial?

-No permanent free plan, but there's a 7-day free trial on iOS and Android.
-All paid plans also come with a 30-day money-back guarantee, and the refund process is genuinely straightforward — cancel within 30 days and you'll get your money back without a fight.
+No permanent free plan, but iOS and Android get a 7-day trial.
+All paid plans come with a 30-day money-back guarantee, and the refund process is straightforward — cancel within 30 days, get your money back, no questions asked.

 Does Surfshark work in China?

-Camouflage Mode is designed for exactly this use case, and user reports suggest it works.
-That said, VPN access in China is inherently unreliable due to ongoing and unpredictable government countermeasures — don't rely on any single VPN as your only plan if you're traveling there.
+Camouflage Mode is built for exactly this scenario, and user reports suggest it holds up.
+But VPN access in China is inherently unpredictable because the government keeps changing their countermeasures — don't rely on any single VPN as your only fallback if you're traveling there.

-What's the actual difference between Surfshark Starter and Surfshark One?
+What's the real difference between Surfshark Starter and Surfshark One?

-Short version: Starter is the core VPN; One adds breach monitoring (Surfshark Alert), a private search tool, and a basic antivirus.
+In a nutshell: Starter is pure VPN; One adds breach monitoring, private search, and basic antivirus.
 For most people, Starter is plenty.
-If you're already paying for breach monitoring through another service, the upgrade math probably doesn't work in your favor — stick with Starter and save the $0.50/month.
+If you already pay for breach monitoring elsewhere, upgrading for that feature doesn't make financial sense — stay with Starter and keep the extra cash.

 Tags